openfl/OpenFLDevelopersGuide/http-communications/README.md

 You can use the mailto scheme in URLRequest objects passed to the navigateToURL() function.
 See

-“Opening a URL
+"Opening a URL

-in another application” on page 827
+in another application" on page 827

 .